BenoitCastang/personal-website/README.md

 # PortFolio

-This is a training website, meant to make me improve my skills.
+This is my portfolio, where I show what I can do in programming.